irvinecodingclub/irvinecodingclub.github.io/_posts/2020-04-16-web-development.md

 </table>
 <br>

 This is a course that is an intro to HTML, CSS, and some JavaScript that teaches how you can make a basic website.
-Students should have a repl.it account or create one to join the class.
+Students should have an account on <a href="https://replit.com">replit</a> or create one to join the class.